Justin Bostrom

-Justin Bostrom (born 20 March 1986 in Vadnais Heights, Minnesota) is an American professional ice hockey forward who plays for the Düsseldorfer EG in the German DEL.
+Justin Bostrom (born 20 March 1986 in Vadnais Heights, Minnesota) is an American former professional ice hockey forward.

 Career

 On 13 August 2009, he signed a one-year contract with GET-ligaen team Manglerud Star.
 On April 27, 2010, he signed for Lillehammer IK in the same league.
 In July 2012 he signed a try-out contract with Düsseldorfer EG in the German DEL.